The "Sign Of Good Taste" Coca-Cola Campaign

 © History Oasis

-The 1950s, often romanticized as a period of post-war optimism and rapid technological advancement, was profoundly influenced by the looming shadow of the atomic age and the promise of space exploration.
+It was a period of rapid technological advancement, influenced by the atomic age and early space exploration.

 IDEALIZED LIFESTYLES